UNILESS/CovBooster-public/README.md

 ## 📧 Contact

-For questions or issues, please open an issue on the repository or contact me an email (jeongwoo@korea.ac.kr).
+For questions or issues, please open an issue on the repository or contact me by email (jeongwoo@korea.ac.kr).